Donquiweb/eyes/README.md

 It currently features the following programs:

-- objectTracker: Ability to track objects, provided you use the filter settings to filter out the specific object's colour out.
+- **objectTracker**: Ability to track objects, provided you use the filter settings to filter out the specific object's colour out.

-- stereoVision: Using two webcams, it currently is only able to display two webcam feeds both at the same time.
+- **stereoVision**: Using two webcams, it currently is only able to display two webcam feeds both at the same time.